Skip to content

 Reading Books

-Each week, your child will bring home a decodable 'Phonics Book' which we expect to be read a minimum of three times across the week.
+Each week, your child will bring home a decodable 'Phonics Book' which we expect to be read a minimum of four times across the week.
 These books will be closely matched to the sounds that your child is learning in class and will give them an opportunity to practise and apply their new phonic knowledge.
-Your child should be able to independently decode (sound out) and blend the words in these books, however it is vital that they are reading to and adult to ensure that any mistakes and misconceptions are addressed.
+Your child should be able to independently decode (sound out) and blend the words in these books.
+However it is vital that they are reading to and adult to ensure that any mistakes and misconceptions are addressed.

 Helping Your Child with Phonics